404GamerNotFound/system-update-and-cleanup-bash-script/README.md

-# AUTOMATED PACKAGE MAINTENANCE FOR DEBIAN-BASED LINUX SYSTEMS
+# Automated package maintenance tool for Debian-based Linux systems

 This script suite automates the maintenance of a Debian-based Linux system.
 It handles package updates, upgrades all installed packages, removes obsolete packages, and cleans up the local package cache.
 If required, it will also trigger a system restart.

 ## Requirements

-- A Debian-based Linux distribution (such as Ubuntu or Debian)
+- A Debian-based Linux distribution (such as Ubuntu, Linux Mint or Debian).
-- `sudo` privileges for the executing user
+- an MTA, such as `exim4`, and `mail` command should be configured correctly for mail notification purposes.

 ## Installation